-Elliot is more of a visual guy than wordsmith, so he’ll keep this short… being Berkshire born and bred, he’s equally thick in the arm and thick in the head.
+Elliot is more of a visual guy than a wordsmith, so he’ll keep this short… being Berkshire born and bred, he’s equally thick in the arm and thick in the head.
 He betrayed his southern routes, moving up north to study Film and TV production at the University of York, and beginning to pronounce grass as ‘gr-ass’ and not ‘gr-arse’.
 Returning to the land of semi-detached houses, (being equally ridiculed for his newly developed dialect down south as he was up north) he began mastering the art of making tea and coffee as a runner for a post-production house in London.
 He quickly took up the opportunity to cut his commute down by 90% and started freelance video editing.
 However, after realising he was talking to his dog more than people and developing an unhealthy relationship with the characters in his audiobook, he soon craved an office environment and began working at Thred.

 Suha Al-Dabbagh, Business Development Manager

 Suha moved to London from bonnie Scotland ten years ago, to pursue a Master’s degree in International Relations at King’s College and hasn’t looked back since.
 Yes, she does miss the lochs, deep-fried pizza and was sadly forced to dilute her Glaswegian accent for fear of being forever misunderstood, but firmly believes that London is the place to be.
-After graduating she embarked on a career in financial services, where she primarily produced investment conferences globally and was part of a team who held the first ever mixed-gender investment summit in Saudi Arabia.
+After graduating she embarked on a career in financial services, where she primarily produced investment conferences globally and was part of a team that held the first-ever mixed-gender investment summit in Saudi Arabia.
 After a career break, she decided it was time for a change and what change is better than working for a social change enterprise?
 Suha is working on growth strategies at Thred Media and implementing and spearheading various exciting projects such as the Thred Change Maker Network.
 What is that?
 I hear you ask – Please click here and get on board!
-In her spare time, she likes to make her own jewellery, provide unsolicited skincare advice, and organise themed dinner parties.
+In her spare time, she likes to make her own jewelry, provide unsolicited skincare advice, and organise themed dinner parties.

 Gemma Robinson, Community Development Manager

-Gemma studied Art History at University of Oxford before heading into the creative arts publishing industry, during which time she project edited visually-led design and architecture books.
+Gemma studied Art History at the University of Oxford before heading into the creative arts publishing industry, during which time she project edited visually-led design and architecture books.
 Now, as Community Development Manager at Thred, she leads initiatives to engage and connect our amazing network of change-driven young people.
 Gemma brings as much creativity to the role as possible and can often be found begging Elliot, our talented Design Manager, for some sympathetic praise of her presentations and documents.
 A true-crime fanatic, she likes to listen to gruesome podcasts to make time spent updating spreadsheets a little more scarring; by now there is little she couldn’t tell you about cults and killers.
 Get her started on this topic at your own risk!
-Or ask her about her more wholesome hobbies instead, which include swimming, polymer clay and papercrafts.
+Or ask her about her more wholesome hobbies instead, which include swimming, polymer clay, and papercrafts.

 Jamie Watts, Senior Writer

 Jamie studied Freelance Journalism at the British College of Journalism before heading straight into sports writer roles for several football news outlets.
 Following Manchester United’s rapid decline, he had an immediate change of heart and decided to lend his talents to Thred.
-Now, as Pop Culture Editor, he spends his days jabbering on about the best in film and TV, and occasionally knocks up a hefty listicle about gaming, or pets.
-Often referred to as the resident cockney, he breaks up the daily hustle by prodding the rest of the office and continues to show unwavering commitment to scaring Elliot once a day with snake related content.
+Now, as Pop Culture Editor, he spends his days jabbering on about the best in film and TV and occasionally knocks up a hefty listicle about gaming, or pets.
+Often referred to as the resident cockney, he breaks up the daily hustle by prodding the rest of the office and continues to show unwavering commitment to scaring Elliot once a day with snake-related content.
 He also loves a headline image on Photoshop and gets aroused by a tasty gradient.

 Sofia Phillips, Senior Writer

 Sofia studied Spanish during her time at the University of Exeter.
-She chose to spend her year abroad teaching English in Argentina and working as a journalist in Colombia, before travelling across the continent with her camera.
+She chose to spend her year abroad teaching English in Argentina and working as a journalist in Colombia, before traveling across the continent with her camera.
 Returning to the UK to pursue a Masters in International Journalism and an internship at National Geographic Traveller, she eventually found herself at Thred’s doors.
 Now, she balances her time between obsessing over the latest trends and telling everyone about the new song she just learned to play on the bass guitar.